miztiik/elasticache-for-app-performance/README.md

     - EC2 Instance in public subnet: We will use this instances to simulate a application client querying _S3_ or _AWS ElastiCache_

     **Note**: _Most of the resources should be covered under the aws free tier, except the NAT Gateway.
 You can swap it out for a NAT Instance_

-    If you have AWS CDK installed you can close this repository and deploy the stack with,

     ```bash
     # If you DONT have cdk installed